zehraina/zehraina/README.md

 I use Python on a daily basis and I love it.
 You can have a look at some of the projects I've built!

 Apart from being tech-savvy, I love music.
 Moslty I listen to rock, punk and heavy metal.
 I'm a huuuge fan of Queen, Led Zepplin, AC DC, Motorhead, Arctic Monkeys and Ceed.
-My music taste is very mixed, I also listen to Shawn Mendes, Drake, The Weeknd, John Mayer and many more.
+My music taste is very mixed.
 I've always wanted to learn to play guitar.
 I'm also a self-taught-not-so-good guitarist.
 I'm that cool computer person who's open to everything, loves to share knowledge, make friends and can talk about anything!